 - Already holds a degree from a Swedish university/university college.

 - Is currently enrolled in a study programme at a Swedish university/university college.

-A list of eligible programmes for 2015/2016 will be posted along with application instructions in late 2014.
+A list of eligible master programmes for the academic year 2015/2016 is available here.
 The programmes have been selected by the Swedish Institute on the basis of thematic relevance for the SI Baltic Sea Region Cooperation.